ericleasemorgan/constellate2reader/README.md

    ``python constellate2reader.py thoreau.jsonl thoreau``

-Use the resulting thoreau.zip file as input to the Distant Reader.
+The result ought to include a filfe named thoreau.zip which can be submitted to the (Distant Reader)[https://distantreader.org]

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;